-Ever since I started to watch Gram Stephan Youtube channel, I kept my eye on an idea of buying my first rental property ever.
+Ever since I started to watch Gram Stephan Youtube channel.
+I kept my eye on the idea of buying my first rental property ever.

 And I almost did a week ago.
 I wrote almost because I pulled the plug at the last minute.